 St Ives is a charming seaside town, offering lots of beautiful sandy beaches, a bustling harbour and picturesque views, while Tintagel and its castle are famous for being the supposed home of King Arthur.

-I hope you find this Cornwall road trip itinerary useful!
-I absolutely adore Cornwall, choosing to holiday there once every couple of years, and I hope you enjoy your time there.
 Just remember to make the most of the beautiful beaches, coastal walks, cream teas and fresh fish – all of these are a must when in Cornwall.

 Looking for more Cornwall travel tips and inspiration?
 Check out our other blogs:

 - 15 Best Beaches in Cornwall | Quick Cornwall Beach Guide

 - Where To Stay In Cornwall: Best Towns, Hotels + B&Bs